AugurProject/docs/docs/intro.md

 [See resources for Augur v2](/v2)

 ### Augur Turbo
-[Augur Turbo](/Turbo) is a prediction markets platform offering an intuitive user interface built on top of Balancer AMMs on Polygon to leverage nearly-free transaction fee.
-Turbo's integration with Chainlink enables daily and fast-resolving markets for sports and crypto.
+[Augur Turbo](/Turbo) is the most recent deployment of Augur designed specficially for recurring markets like sports, crypto, economics, and politics.
+Turbo offers an intuitive user interface built on top of Balancer AMMs on Polygon to leverage the nearly-zero transaction fee.
+Markets are automatically created and resolved at periodic intervals using Chainlink data without any user input, thus enabling daily and fast-resolving markets for sports and crypto.
 It uses USDC as it's trading currency and wMatic as rewards for liquidity mining.

 [See resources for Augur Turbo](/turbo)

 ### Sportsbook
+Sportsbook is a second UI for the Turbo contracts.
+It is designed specifially for sports bettors and attempts to simplify crypto-specific and trading-specific UX for that user.
+It also includes an Odds Converter to help users convert and compare odds according to their preference.